Diffusion-Based Feature Denoising and Using NNMF for Robust Brain Tumor Classification: Materials and Methods

 \subsection{Feature Selection and Statistical Feature Analysis}

 Statistical analysis was performed on the NNMF features extracted from brain magnetic resonance images to identify the most distinguishing components to classify tumors and normal tissues, the NNMF rank was identified as 15.
 Each feature of the NNMF was individually evaluated using multiple complementary criteria, including the area under the ROC curve (AUC), the size of the effect measured by Cohen's d-value and the statistical significance assessed using Welch’s t-test.
 This multi-criteria evaluation allows for an accurate result for the features by jointly considering discriminatory power, class separation size, and statistical reliability.
-The selected features provide interpretability and a concise representation suitable for subsequent classification and robustness analysis.
+The selected features provide interpretability and a concise representation suitable for subsequent classification and robustness analysis. { Figure~\ref{fig:nnmf_feature} highlights the discriminative power of the selected components of the NNMF based on AUC values, while Figure~\ref{fig:nnmf_feature6} shows the relationship between impact size and statistical significance.
+The allocation plots and heatmap further support the hypothesis that the selected features capture meaningful class-dependent differences between normal and tumor samples. }

+{ Of the components initially extracted from NNMF (k = 15), the final subset of features used for classification was selected based on a combination of the AUC ranking, Cohen's effect size d, and statistical significance (p-values).
+The Top-M features (M = 15) were selected and consistently used in training, validation and test sets. }